 Day in and day out, dump trucks and their operators pick up, transport, and deposit a multitude of different materials between various job sites.
 Whether it’s dirt, steel, or hot asphalt being moved, the bed of the dump truck needs to be able to handle it.
 However, hauling around high-density and possibly high-temperature materials can cause a significant amount of damage to the interior of the bed.
 This can ultimately reduce its overall effectiveness and make it more difficult for dump truck operators to dump all the materials in a timely manner.
 Fortunately, advances in dump truck liner technology have made most of these concerns a thing of the past.
-Learn what truck bed liners are made of and why they work so well.
+Learn what dump truck bed liners are made of and why they work so well.

 Traditional Dump Truck Bed Liner Materials